 - Full Lunch Saturday – A sit-down lunch to keep the calories coming!
 Light breakfast Saturday morning also included.

 - Wine, Dine & Kick-off in Style – at the Friday night kick-off reception & awards program.
 Dinner & Drinks included.
-DETAILS TO BE ANNOUNCED.
+Learn more here.

 Cloke-Millen Peacemaker of the Year Award Recipient